C.D. Cacahuatique: Reserve team

 The reserve team serves mainly as the final stepping stone for promising young players under the age of 21 before being promoted to the main team.
-The second team is coached by TBD. the team played in the Primera División Reserves, their greatest successes were finishing runner up in the Reserve championships in the Clausura 2024.
+The second team is coached by Cristian Portillo. the team played in the Primera División Reserves, their greatest successes were semifinalist in the Reserve championships in the Clausura 2026.

-It plays its home matches at Estadio Antonio Toledo Valle, adjacent to the first teams and women's team.
+It plays its home matches at Polideportivo de Chapeltique, adjacent to the first teams and women's team.